Bernardo-MG/docs-maven-skin/README.md

 </skin>
 ```

-More detailed information can be found in [the docs][site-release].
+More detailed information can be found in the documentation.

 ### Running Tests